Every Business Owner Exits Eventually

 Business Readiness

-Three years of clean, auditable financialsGAAP-basis books with documented, defensible add-backs
+Several years of clean, auditable financialsIndependently reviewed books with documented, defensible add-backs

-A real number two who can run the business without youWith genuine P&L responsibility, documented in their role for at least 12 months
+A real second-in-command who can run the business without youWith genuine responsibility, documented in their role for at least one year

 Documented operational systems that transfer with the businessProcesses a new owner could learn and run without you in the room